 Associate Professor of English

-"Reading Locke After Shaftesbury: Feeling Our Way Towards a Postsecular Genealogy of Religious Tolerance," Mind/Body, Motion/Matter (University of Toronto Press)
+“Reading Locke after Shaftesbury: Feeling Our Way Towards a Postsecular Genealogy of Religious Tolerance,” in Mind, Body, Motion, Matter: Eighteenth-Century British and French Literary Perspectives, ed.
+Mary Helen Mcmurran and Alison Conway (Toronto: University of Toronto Press, 2016): 72-109.

 Imagining Methodism in 18th-Century Britain: Enthusiasm, Belief, and the Borders of the Self by Misty G. Anderson.
 Baltimore: Johns Hopkins University Press, 2012.
 Eighteenth-Century Fiction 27:3-4 (2015): 753-5.